 This is the story of the reclamation of the former Middelzee in the Netherlands.
 The Middle Sea was a shallow inland sea that used to cut present-day province Friesland into two.
 Separating from each other the ancient pagi ‘districts’ Westrachia, present-day Westergo, and Austrachia, present-day Oostergo.
 Hence its name Middelzee ‘middle-sea’.
 It was a process of centuries to heal this scar.
 And, after the salt water of the sea had been driven out, immigrants poured in.
 The relevant and current mind-boggling, hot-debated question is: have these settlers integrated into society?

-Although Roman soldier Plinius (or Pliny) the Elder already felt pity for the barbaric tribes in the north in the first century, because of the extremely wet and cold living conditions (check out our blog post The shipwrecked people of the salt marshes to know what exactly Plinius said), it were actually the third and fourth centuries, that were tumultuous climate-wise.
-During this period much of the flat marshlands of the terp region (a terp being an artificial dwelling mound or platform) became uninhabitable, and the peoples living there massively resettled themselves elsewhere.
-Leading to the much debated habitation-gap of the terp region, although this is mainly a dialogue among Frisian scholars.
-Sccholars perhaps with a kind of phantom pain who worry about a lesser age of the Frisian people.
+Although Roman soldier Plinius (or Pliny) the Elder already felt pity for the barbaric tribes in the north in the first century AD, because of the extremely wet and cold living conditions (check out our post Shipwrecked people of the salt marshes to know what Plinius exactly said), it were actually the third and fourth centuries, that were tumultuous climate-wise.
+During this period, much of the tidal marshlands of the terp region (a terp being an artificial dwelling mound) became uninhabitable, and the peoples living there massively resettled themselves elsewhere.
+Leading to the much debated habitation-gap of the terp region.
+Although, this is mainly a dialogue among Frisians and Frisian scholars.
+People perhaps with a kind of phantom pain who worry about a lesser old-age of the Frisians.
 Some historians speak of this empty period as:

 The time you only could hear the seagulls cry.